rynplynch/CSS385_TechnicalDemo/README.md

         }
     }

 With this code added to the player object, we&rsquo;ve succeeded in writing custom logic that will come to define what our **Input Actions** do.
-Now when we play our game the message, *&ldquo;The Player created our Jump InputAction&rdquo;//*, is printed when the player presses the spacebar.
-Or it will print *&ldquo;The Player created our Fire InputAction&rdquo;*.
+Now when we play our game the message, *&ldquo;The Player created our Jump InputAction&rdquo;*, is printed when the player presses the spacebar.
+Or it will print *&ldquo;The Player created our Fire InputAction&rdquo;* when the player clicks their left mouse button.

+<a id="org67a5046"></a>

 # Why it Matters